pydantic/pydantic/docs/install.md

 ## Optional dependencies

-*pydantic* has the following optional dependencies:
+Pydantic has the following optional dependencies:

 * If you require email validation, you can add [email-validator](https://github.com/JoshData/python-email-validator).

-To install optional dependencies along with *pydantic*:
+To install optional dependencies along with Pydantic:

 ```bash
 pip install pydantic[email]